alliancecan/driconnect/driconnect/content/program.en.md

         <div class="col-2 text-center">TBC</div>
         <div class="col">
           <details>
-            <summary class="h6">Stream 2: Network Observability at 100Gbs</summary>
+            <summary class="h6">Stream 2: Network Observability at 100 Gb/s</summary>
             <p>
               Ryan McRonald, University of Victoria (Arbutus site)
             </p>
             <p>
               Why monitor network traffic?
-Why is monitoring difficult at 100 Gbs?
+Why is monitoring difficult at 100 Gb/s?
 How do we capture network data?
 What do we do with all that data?
 What is next for network observability?
 Join Ryan for all the answers to these questions and more.
             </p>